leaviki90/QA-Portfolio/API-Tests/test-2.md

-# API Test: Pet Store
+# API Test: Verifying creating a pet by dynamicly generated names

 ## Description
-This API test script is designed to test the Pet Store API by performing the following actions:
+This API test script is designed to test the creation of a pet with a dynamically generated name.
-1. Creating a new pet by generating random names for pets.
-2. Logging in a user to get a token.
-3. Verifying various response attributes.

 ## Request